-My Boss First Turned Me Down in a LinkedIn Message
+Before Working for My Boss, She First Turned Me down in a LinkedIn Message

 Reading time: 3 minutes